-The undersigned hereby appoints Charles M. Fernandez, the true and lawful proxy of the undersigned, with full power of substitution, to vote all shares of the Common Stock, \$0.0001 par value per share, of NextPlat Corp. (the "Company"), which the undersigned is entitled to vote at the annual meeting of stockholders of the Company to be held at 10:00 a.m., Eastern Daylight Time, on May 31, 2023, (the "Annual Meeting") to be held virtually by visiting www.nextplat.vote and following the online directions or by calling 1000 and Lastern Dayinghi Thie, on Buy 11, 2022, (are Tainan needing) to be a hysical meeting location.
+The undersigned hereby appoints Charles M. Fernandez, the true and lawful proxy of the undersigned, with full power of substitution, to vote all shares of the Common Stock, \$0.0001 par value per share, of NextPlat Corp. (the "Company"), which the undersigned is entitled to vote at the annual meeting of stockholders of the Company to be held at 10:00 a.m., Eastern Daylight Time, on May 31, 2023, (the "Annual Meeting") to be held virtually by visiting www.nextplat.vote and following the online directions or by calling 877-407-3088 (toll free), and any adjournment or postponement thereof.
+There will not be a physical meeting location.

 This proxy, when properly executed and returned, will be voted in the manner directed herein by the undersigned stockholder.
 If this proxy is properly executed and returned but no direction is made, this proxy will be voted FOR the Company's nominees in Proposal 1, FOR Proposals 2, 3, and 4.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting

+in such other ousiness as may properly c some before the runnan weeting.

-The Board of Directors recommends a vote "FOR" for each ot the Nominees in
+he Board of Directors recommend roposals 1 and "FOR" Proposals 2 s a vote "FOR" for each ot the Nominees 2, 3, and 4.
+MARK BLOCKS BI ELOW IN E BLUE OR BLAC K INK AS FOLLO WS:

+Election of Directors.
+For Withhold 7

+Nine (9) Nominees: 1a.
+Charles M. Fernandez 0 0

+1b.
+Douglas S. Ellenoff 0 0

+1c.
+Rodney Barreto 0 0

+1d.
+Kendall Carpenter 0 0

+1e.
+Louis Cusimano 0 0

+1f.
+Hector Delgado 0 0

+1g.
+Maria Cristina Fernandez 0 0

+1h.
+John E. Miller 0 0

+1i.
+David Phipps 0 0

+For Against Ab stain

-1. Election of Directors For Withhold Nine (9) Nominees: 1a.
-Charles M. Fernandez Ο Ο Ο 1b.
-Douglas S. Ellenoff Ο Ο 1c.
-Rodnev Barreto Ο Ο 1d.
-Kendall Carpenter Ο Ο 1e.
-Louis Cusimano Ο Ο 1f.
-Hector Delgado Ο Ο 1g.
-Maria Cristina Fernandez Ο Ο 1h.
-John E. Miller Ο Ο 1i.
-David Phipps For Against Abstain 2.
-To ratify the appointment of RBSM LLP as the Company's independent registered public accounting firm for the Ο Ο Ο year ending December 31, 2023.
-3. To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in Ο Ο Ο the proxy statement.
-4. To authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient Ο Ο Ο votes in favor of Proposal 1, Proposal 2 or Proposal 3.
+To ratify the appointment of RBSM year ending December 31, 2023. he 0 0 0

+To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement.
+0 0

+4. To authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 1, Proposal 2 or Proposal 3.
+0 0

-Note:Such other business that is properly brought before the Annual Meeting or any adjournment or postponement thereof
+Note:Such other business that is proper ly brought before the Annual Meeting or any adjour nment or postponeme nt thereof.

+ars hereon.
+When signing as attorney, executor, ad ly.
+All holders must sign.
+If a corporation, please sig s such.

+, . ,